ctapweb/ctap/README.md

 8. Initialize the database by going to http://localhost:8080/ctapWebApp#initdb (the password is the one set as INITDBPASSWD in ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java)

-9. Login with the email and password from ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java and go to the Analysis Engine at the bottom of the left column (http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#adminae), push the button "Import AE"
+9. Create an account with the email and password from ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java, login and go to the Analysis Engine at the bottom of the left column (http://localhost:8080/ctap-web-1.0.0-SNAPSHOT/#adminae), push the button "Import AE"